UT-Austin-RPL/amago/tutorial.md

 # AMAGO Tutorial
-#### Last Updated: 11/18/24
+#### Last Updated: 05/18/25

-Applying AMAGO to any new environment involves 7 basic steps.
+Applying AMAGO to any new problem involves wrapping the environment, defining the network architecture, creating a dataset, and configuring the experiment.
 The `examples/` folder includes helpful starting points for common cases.

 <p align="center">
 <img src="media/amago_overview.png" alt="amagoarch" width="950"/>
 </p>

+>[!INFO]
+> `examples/00_kshot_frozen_lake.py` is the most complete example of creating an `Experiment`.
+The rest skip steps with a command line helper.

 <br>